IsmaCortGtz/MangaReader/README.md

 # Manga Reader

-Tool for Read manga using [my custom format](./manga-template.json)
+Tool for Read manga using [my custom format](./manga-template.json).
+In each file you can save just one chapter.

 ## License
 #### [MIT License](https://opensource.org/licenses/MIT)